 The league will communicate the schedule and standings on this webpage.
 Changes may be posted on the home page or to the schedule pages.
+Do not link to a schedule page, always go to our home page.
 It is your responsibility to review the website, and schedule and to stay updated.

-Group announcements will be made by email.
+Group announcements will be made by email or text message through soccercasa.com.
 Please give us two (2) email addresses that you check regularly.
-Add me [email protected] 303-941-3530 to your contact list so that our emails do not get marked as spam.
+Add me [email protected] 303-941-3530 to your contact list so that our emails or texts do not get marked as spam.

 Season and Playoffs

 Substitutions may be made on a goal, goal kick, at half, while it is your throw in or when a player is injured (both teams).
-No substitutions on off sides, free kicks, or corner kicks.
-If the other team is substituting, you may also.
+No substitutions on offsides, free kicks, or corner kicks.
+If the opposing team substitutes, both teams may substitute.

 Home field policy

 With at least three weeks notice, a team may elect to host some of their home games away from the league home base of Broomfield Commons, Victoria or Country Estates.
 Home games must be within 10 miles of these venues.
 Priority will be given to clubs which can host two games consecutively.
 Exceptions will be made to reduce drive times on a case by case basis.
 Clubs that host games will cover the entire cost of the field.
 A single game may be scheduled only in the event that referees accept the match.
 If the league has difficulty assigning referees, there may be an added referee fee of up to $100 (covering actual league costs).
 Teams charging for admission shall provide the opposing team with 20 tickets.

 Teams asking for ANY game to be rescheduled must pay a $50 reschedule fee.
 Any game rescheduled within 7 days of the original date and time will be charged the full referee fees of $200 in addition to the $50 reschedule fee.
 Teams traveling to a tournament or other scheduled team event such as a wedding must provide the league with at lease three weeks notice.